Jakub3628800/s2t/docs/index.md

 ## What is S2T?

 S2T is a desktop application for Linux that records speech and converts it to text using OpenAI's Whisper API.
-It provides both GUI and headless modes for flexible usage.
+It provides both GUI and command-line modes for flexible usage.

 ## Documentation Sections